gardener/cc-utils/README.md

 context of Continuous Integration and output qualification of components relevant for the 'gardener' project.

+It also contains the code for generating our build pipelines.
+You can find the documentation for the build pipeline on our [GitHub Pages](https://gardener.github.io/cc-utils).

 ## How to use it

 A copy of cc-utils is contained in the default container image in which gardener